PFA03027/object_mutex/README.md

 int func1( void )
     obj_lock_guard lock( om ); // Create an obj_lock_guard that locks the instance of obj_mutex
     // Since lock locks the instance of obj_mutex, you can access the instance of test_t through om.ref()

     return lock.ref().value; // Access the value of test_t in the exclusively controlled om }
 ```

+## Restrictions, etc.
+### Uses features from C++17 or later
+This code uses features from C++17 or later.
+Please build with a compiler for C++17 or later.

+* C++17 or later is required because std::scoped_lock is used to implement the assignment operator.
+It is possible to achieve the function with compilers for C++11 or later using std::lock().
+* Inference assistance introduced in C++17 is used to make it easier to declare when using lock classes.
+If you are using a compiler environment earlier than C++17, explicitly specify the type in the declaration of the lock class.
+* It is assumed that you can use std::shared_lock from C++14.
+If you are compatible with C++11, disable the code related to std::shared_mutex.

+### Adaptation to std::scoped_lock
+When performing multiple mutual exclusion controls simultaneously, `std::scoped_lock` is not yet adapted.
+After obtaining the lock status of all mutexes using std::lock(), use the adopt function of obj_unique_ptr and/or std::unique_lock to manage the unlock for each mutex.

 ## License
 No license notice is required to use this object_mutex.hpp.